by Texas Homesteader ~

 Chickasaw Plums Harvested In June/July

-We have a small cluster of these plum trees in one of our pastures.
-They ripen earlier in the year than our other wild plums on our property (Mexican plums, see below).
+Our Chickasaw plums ripen earlier in the year than our other wild plums on our property (Mexican plums, see below).

 Jujubes Harvested In August

-Jujube fruit is small, about the size of a large olive & incredibly sweet.
+Jujube fruit is about the size of a large olive & incredibly sweet.
 Jujubes turn from green to dark red when they ripen.

 Elephant Garlic Harvested In July/August